Heuristic Quality Coefficients for Interferometric Phase Linking: Experiments

-We use an interferometric time series of 44 coregistered TerraSAR-X SLC images over Visp, Switzerland, from the summers of 2017 to 2022 in a descending orbit and HH polarization, see \Cref{tab:acq_dates}.
-The temporal and orthogonal orbital baselines are visualized in \Cref{fig:baselines}, with acquisition 17 (11 Sep 2019) as the reference for subsequent processing.
-The chosen section covers $2\times 2\,\mathrm{km}^2$ and includes an urban part with stable scatterers such as roads and buildings as well as agricultural areas and forests.
-Apart from the man-made solid structures, the interferometric stack shows strong temporal decorrelation, as can be seen in the single-look differential interferograms in \Cref{fig:visp_rmli_mapds_infts}.
-Some of the agricultural fields and grass areas, especially a well-maintained football field, are obvious candidates for distributed scatterers.
-To account for the topography, we use SwissALTI3D, a $0.5\mathrm{m}$ resolution DEM of the region, which is publicly available through the Swiss Federal Office of Topography (\textcopyright~swisstopo, \url{https://www.swisstopo.admin.ch/en/height-model-swissalti3d}).
+For the real-data experiments, we use a time series of 44 coregistered TerraSAR-X SLC images over Visp, Switzerland, acquired during the summers of 2017--2022 in descending orbit and HH polarization; see \Cref{tab:acq_dates}.
+The acquisition of 11 Sep 2019 is used as the reference for subsequent processing.
+The selected area covers approximately $2\,\mrm{km}\times 2\,\mrm{km}$ and includes an urban part with stable scatterers (e.g.,~roads and buildings) as well as agricultural areas and forests.
+Apart from man-made structures, the interferometric stack exhibits strong temporal decorrelation, which is evident in the single-look differential interferograms in \Cref{fig:visp_rmli_mapds_infts}.
+Several agricultural fields and grassland areas, in particular a well-maintained stadium field, are plausible candidates for distributed scatterers.
+To account for topography, we use SwissALTI3D\footnote{\url{https://www.swisstopo.admin.ch/en/height-model-swissalti3d}} (\textcopyright~swisstopo), a publicly available $0.5\,\mrm{m}$ resolution DEM.